 - California passed two bills improving school access to suicide prevention information.

-How to Address School Mental Health
+How To Address School Social/Emotional Learning

 At ScholarChip, we’re committed to helping school districts with important school safety issues.
 Our Alternative Behavior Educator (ABE) teaches better behavior and monitors progress throughout a student’s career.

 The behavior intervention program gives principals, teachers, and administrators specific data-driven reports surrounding behavior management and flags possible at-risk students.
 The program also provides a reward system when a student meets the requirements for better behaviors, providing schools with an incentive-based tool to address school behavioral issues early and prevent dire consequences.